SmartData-Polito/darkvec/README.md

 1. Clone this repository
 2. Download the two gzip files from: https://datacloud.di.unito.it/index.php/s/2Yq6Yd3pWdZn2HQ

 A password is required to download the traces above.
-For now, this password has been shared only with CoNEXT TPC members to allow them to check reproducibility.
-CoNEXT TPC members have been asked to use the data only for their evaluation.

-A public dataset will be released soon, where IP addresses are anonymized.
+Contact the authors in case you want to have access to the data.
-The reason for this anonymization step is that some IP addresses sending traffic to the darknet can be victims of attacks, such as people that have the PC hacked and take part on scan activity without their knowledge.
+The reason for this protection is that some IP addresses sending traffic to the darknet can be victims of attacks, such as people that have the PC hacked and take part on scan activity without their knowledge.